-- 8.2.1 At the end of the hearing, or promptly thereafter, the FEI Tribunal shall issue a written decision that conforms with Article 9 of the International Standard for Results Management and which includes the full reasons for the decision, the period of Ineligibility imposed, the Disqualification of results under Article 10.10 and, if applicable, a justification for why the greatest potential Consequences were not imposed. - 8.2.2 The FEI shall notify that decision to the Athlete or other Person and to other Anti-Doping Organizations with a right to appeal under Article 13.2.3, and shall promptly report it into ADAMS.
+- 8.2.1 At the end of the hearing, or promptly thereafter, the FIVB Disciplinary Panel shall issue a written decision that conforms with Article 9 of the International Standard for Results Management, and which includes the full reasons for the decision and for any period of Ineligibility imposed, including (if applicable) a justification for why the greatest potential Consequences were not imposed. - 8.2.2 The FIVB shall notify that decision to the Athlete or other Person and to other Anti-Doping Organizations with a right to appeal under Article 13.2.3, and shall promptly report it into ADAMS.
 The decision may be appealed as provided in Article 13.